gmusicproxy/gmusicproxy/README.md

 - `/get_ifl_station`: reports an M3U playlist of tracks associated to the automatic "I'm feeling lucky" station  [requires A.A.].
   Allowed parameters:
      - `num_tracks`: the number of tracks to extract [default: 20]
-- `/get_playlist`: reports the content of a registered playlist in the M3U format.
+- `/get_playlist`: reports the content of a registered playlist in the M3U format; the list can be also shuffled.
   Allowed parameters:
      - `id`: the unique identifier of the playlist [required]
      - `shuffle`: if the list has to be shuffled [default: no]